-On Thursday 4th March 2021, Nightingale Hospital held a webinar event on binge eating disorder in support of National Eating Disorders Awareness Week.
+On Thursday 4th March 2021, Nightingale Hospital held a webinar event on binge eating disorders in support of National Eating Disorders Awareness Week.

-Question: If you’ve had multiple years in active bulimia, can you permanently mess your digestive process?
+If you’ve had multiple years of active bulimia, can you permanently mess up your digestive process?

 Chronic exposure to stomach acid can lead to precancerous changes in the lower oesophagus, known as Barratt’s oesophagus.
 There is a low risk of progression to cancer, but if this condition is present, it requires monitoring.

 It is possible that chronic abuse of stimulant laxatives (e.g. senna or Dulcolax) can lead to permanent damage to the smooth muscle of the colon, causing it to contract less effectively and become ‘floppy’.
 More research is needed on this, to establish if the relationship is causative.

 Talia adds: Under-eating can lead to gastrointestinal changes such as constipation, diarrhoea, abdominal pain and bloating.
 Many people experience IBS symptoms and food intolerance as the gut becomes undernourished, the muscle walls weaken, digestion slows and food is not digested and absorbed as efficiently as within a nourished gut.

 How useful do you find the “MARSIPAN” assessment tool?
 Is it relevant for bulimic patients who are maybe more at risk?

 Dr Helen Murphy says: MARSIPAN is specifically designed for risk assessment and management of anorexia.
 However, eating disorders specialists are currently working on the third revision of MARSIPAN that will cover all eating disorders, not just anorexia.